 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.

 Both low-grade and high-grade tumours can affect how the brain works and be life-threatening, but the prognosis may be better if the tumour is low-grade, or if the surgeon is able to remove the entire tumour.

-Some brain or spinal cord tumours, particularly gliomas, can come back (progress) and may change (transform) into a higher grade tumour.
+Some brain or spinal cord tumours, particularly gliomas, can come back.
+They may also (transform) into a higher grade tumour.
 In this case, treatments such as surgery, radiation therapy or chemotherapy may be used to control the growth of the tumour for as long as possible, relieve symptoms, and maintain quality of life.

 Whether you have been diagnosed with a brain tumour, or have a family member or friend who is affected by cancer, there are times when you may need support.
 Our professional services and support programs are here to help you.